Kotlin Classes/Objects

 What is an Anonymous Object?

-In summary, an anonymous object is used for one-time or immediate use without assigning it to a variable.
-They are commonly employed for implementing interfaces or overriding methods, providing a compact and efficient solution.
+An anonymous object is used for one-time or immediate use, typically for implementing interfaces or overriding methods without creating a separate class.

 Create a free account to access the full topic